-' u_e' 'u' 'ue'
+' u_e ' 'u' 'ue'

 a argument argue

 b barbecue

 c confuse cube cute cue

 f fumes fuse fuel

 h humid hue

 j June

 m mule mute menu music

 p pure pupil

 r refuse refusing rescue

+t tulip

 u use using unicorn uniform

-v value
+\mathbf{v} value

 - 1. Which spelling for /ue/ is the least common? - 2.
 Where does the spelling 'ue' tend to be found in a word? - 3.
-Which word in the chart looks like a horse with a horn? - 4.
+Which word in the chart is the name of a flower? - 4.
 What word in the chart is a shape that looks like a box or square? - 5.
 What word in the chart is the name of something you would use at a diner to order lunch?

-6. What word on the chart means to cook on a grill outside?
-7. Pick a word from the chart that can be used as a verb.
+What word on the chart means to cook on a grill outside?
+Pick a word from the chart that can be used as a verb.
 Write a sentence that uses that verb.
-8. Pick a word from the chart that can be used as a noun Write a sentence using that noun.
+Pick a word from the chart that can be used as a noun Write a sentence using that noun. •